Imperio: Robust Over-the-Air Adversarial Examples for Automatic Speech Recognition Systems: Experimental Evaluation

-The first attacks were conducted with a direct line-of-sight between the microphone and the speaker.
-The results are shown in Table~\ref{tab:varying_generic} for different values of $M$.
-Even though the results vary depending on the room, the WERs remain approximately in the same range as the experiments with varying reverberation times in Section~\ref{sec:generic} would indicate.
-Again the version for $M = 8192$ leads to the best performance in practice.
-Nevertheless, for the lecture and the meeting room, smaller values for $M$ also showed reasonable results.
+\paragraph{Direct Line-of-Sight Attack} The first attacks were conducted with a direct line-of-sight between the microphone and the speaker.
+The results are shown in Table~\ref{tab:rooms}.
+Even though the results vary depending on the room, the WERs remain approximately in the same range as the experiments with varying reverberation times in Table~\ref{tab:T60} would indicate.
 Surprisingly, the room with the highest reverberation time, the lecture room, actually gave the best results.
-For the recordings in the lecture room, using $M=8192$, we were even able to transcribe $20$\,\% of the adversarial examples with $0$\,\% WER.

-Overall, the results show that our generic adversarial examples remain robust for different kinds of rooms and setups and that it is sufficient to calculate one version of adversarial example in order to cover a wide range of rooms (i.e., the attack is transferable).
+Overall, the results show that our generic adversarial examples remain robust for different kinds of rooms and setups and that it is sufficient to calculate one version of an adversarial example to cover a wide range of rooms (i.e., the attack is transferable).